Erwannlc/MusicalReadingGame/README.md

 # Welcome to Musical Reading Game

-This application aims to improve the accuracy and speed of reading notes, for deciphering sheet music.
+This app makes it easy to practice reading notes.
+Thanks to it, you will be able to decipher your music sheets more quickly and efficiently!

-Cette application a pour objectif d'améliorer la justesse et la rapidité de la lecture de notes, pour le déchiffrage de partition.
+Cette application facilite l'entrainement à la lecture de notes.
+Grâce à elle, vous pourrez ainsi déchiffrer plus rapidement et efficacement vos partitions !

 ## Features
 - Read Treble or Bass Clef only, or both clefs.